ArunMichaelDsouza/ng-image-appear/README.md

 />
 ```

-The following CSS3 animations are built-in to ng-image-appear -
+ng-image-appear has the following built-in CSS3 animations -

 ##### ``fadeIn (default)``